Khamti language: Demographics

-"Khamti" has been variously rendered Hkamti, Khampti, Khamti Shan, Khampti Shan, Khandi Shan, Kam Ti, Tai Kam Ti, Tai-Khamti, Kamti, Hkampti Shan, and Khampti Sam.
-The name "Khamti" means "place of gold".
+Possibly, there are also some Khamti in some parts of China (5,000 people).

 History

 The language seems to have originated around Mogoung in Upper Burma.
 Mung Kang was captured, a large group of Khamtis moved to the north and east of Lakhimpur.
 In the year 1850, 300–400 Khamtis settled in Assam.

 Phonology

 Initial consonants

 Khamti has the following initial consonants:

+/c/ can be heard as [c] or [tʃ] across dialects. /s/ can also be heard as [ʃ].

 Note: only the variety found in Myanmar uses the palatal nasal /ɲ/ and the rhotic /r/.

 Final consonants

 Khamti has the following final consonants: